talkout/Academic-Website/content/ITC2292/project.md

 ## Building a Digital Control System

 An assignment has been posted for the submission of Preliminary Project Proposals.
-Guidelines on the required format and other details are provided with the assignment under the Materials tab.
 One member can submit on-behalf of the group.
 Please pay attention to the following and if there are any concerns raise them asap.

 ### Expected Outcome:
 Building a closed-loop control system using Arduino Uno as the base hardware for the controller.

 ### Project Scope:
 The selection of a particular project should be bound by available resources and time.

+### Resources:
+The list of available tools as listed in the attached parts list.
+If you require any additional components, you will have to discuss that with the lecturer.

+### Preliminary Project Proposal:
+You are required to submit a preliminary project proposal to screen for suitability of the project against the course requirements.
+You are advised to adhere to the format below:

+ - Project Title
+ - List of students in the groups
+ - Description of the build (explain how it is a closed-loop control system in 1-2 paragraphs)
+ - Any additional requirements

 ### Deadline for Preliminary Project Proposal:
 Before next practical class.
 We will be discussing each proposal with the group at the next practical class.